This Torah portion (Vayeshev, Genesis 37-40) is full of clothes and head coverings.

 - Jacob gave Joseph a coat of many colors.
 Immediately after that, Joseph dreamed that all of Israel would someday bow to him.
 I don’t think that Jacob meant for Joseph’s coat to represent anything except his affection, but God had other plans.
 Think of the twelve differently colored stones on the High Priests breastplate.
 How much do you want to bet that there were exactly twelve different colors on Joseph’s coat?

 Noah’s pitch coated his ark to keep out the floods that destroyed the rest of the world, like Yeshua’s blood that separates us from our world and its eventual fate.
-Likewise, the Hebrew word translated “mercy seat” in Exodus 25:17 referring to the lid of the Ark of the Covenant actually doesn’t have anything to do with seats, although it does imply mercy.
-It means “lid” or “cover” and comes from the same root as the word translated as “pitch.”
+Likewise, the Hebrew word translated “mercy seat” in Exodus 25:17, referring to the lid of the Ark of the Covenant, actually doesn’t have anything to do with seats.
+The term was originally intended to refer to the focus or center of mercy, like a county seat is the capital city of a county, but “seat” is rarely used in that sense today, and it was a very poor translation even in the 17th century.
+The Hebrew word actually means “lid” or “cover” and comes from the same root as the word translated as “pitch.”

-Both coverings protect the contents of a wooden box from something outside.
+The coverings on both arks protect the contents of a wooden box from something outside.
 The Ark of the Covenant represents (at least on one level) the heart of a human being.
 It’s where David said he hid God’s law and where God says he wants to write it in every person.
 We can’t directly face God in our natural state, but in the Tabernacle God’s presence hovered above the Ark.

 The mercy seat represents Yeshua’s role as our High Priest and intermediary with the Father, who sees us through the filter of his son.
 In this case, Yeshua as our covering takes on almost every aspect symbolized by all the other types of coverings.
 He shields us from an overwhelming power.
 He defends us from our adversary.
 He seals our hearts off from the rest of the world.
 He commands our obedience as we submit to him.